-One of the panelists was Linda Bowe who appears every day or so on "Sesame Street."
+One of the panelists was Linda Bove, who appears every day or so on "Sesame Street."
 This beautiful woman is deaf.

-She cannot hear a sound and, therefore, cannot speak sounds except in a crude and guttural way.
-She communicates through dance, but at that luncheon she used the signing methods with which the deaf very often speak and spoke to us a Robert Frost poem, "Two Paths Diverge in a Wood."
+She cannot "hear" a sound and, therefore, cannot speak "sounds," except in a crude and guttural way.
+She communicates magnificantly through dance, but at that luncheon she used the signing methods with which the deaf very often speak.
+Linda spoke to us a Robert Frost poem, "Two Paths Diverge in a Wood."

-As she talked about the paths diverging and who she is and what she wants to become, and about the universe about us, a peculiar thing happened to me and, from what I could sense, to the rest of the audience Suddenly I found myself not listening to the auditory interpreter who was bombarding my ears from across the room.
-Although I don't "sign," I was captivated by symbols of communicating that were meaningful and poetic and visually powerful.
+As she talked about the paths diverging and who she is and what she wants to become, and about the universe about us, a peculiar thing happened to me and, from what I could sense, to the rest of the audience.
+Suddenly I found myself not listening to the auditory interpreter, who was bombarding my ears from across the room.
+Although I don't "sign," I was captivated by symbols of communication that were "meaningful and poetic" and "visually powerful."

-It became powerfully clear to to me that the spectrum of communication must be as broad as the human experience itself.
-If I had any single test for the civility of any culture, I would ask one question: What is the extension of their language?
+It became exquisitely clear to me that the spectrum of communication must be as broad as the human experience itself.
+If I had any single test for the "civility" of any culture, I would ask one question: What is the breadth of its language?

-The crudest cultures have one method of communication.

-They use a club and say "I hate you."
+The crudest cultures have one method of communication: They use a club and they say, "I hate you."

-The first step is to be an oral language.
-The next step is to put language into printed form, and the next step is to extend through the visual arts and through dance and through miming - all of the nuances of feeling that a culture has within it and wishes to release.
-The test of the quality of a culture is its breadth of communication, and that's why I say again the arts are essential as a basic, because they are centrally a part of the language process in our ulture.
-To put it as pointedly as I can, the are there because they represent communication and its greatest.
+The first step of refinement is oral language.
+The next step is to put language into printed form.
+The next step is to extend language through the visual arts and through dance and through miming to provide all of the nuances of feeling that a culture has within it and wishes to release.
+The test of the quality of a culture is its breadth of communication, and that's why I say again, the arts are essential as a "basic," because they represent communication at its best.

 It has been said that humans are distinguishable from animals because of language.
 I would take one further step.

-I'm suggesting that what separate humans from humans at their best are art, color, rhyme, rhythm, form, sound, and movement.
-The arts give expression to the profound urgings of the human spirit, which very often words and phonemes cannot capture.
+I'm suggesting that what separate humans from humans-at-their-best are art, color, rhyme, rhythm, form, sound, and movement.
+The arts give expression to the profound urgings of the human spirit, which very often "words and phonemes" cannot capture.
 The arts validate our feelings in a world that deadens feelings, and they organize our perceptions and give meaningful coherence to existence.